jadongeathers/ChitterChatter/README.md

 ## Overview

-Chitterchatter is a platform that enables users to practice conversations with AI, receive feedback, and track their progress.
+ChitterChatter is a platform, integrated within school curricula, that enables users to practice speaking in foreign languages with AI, receive feedback, and track their progress.
 The system features role-based access (student, instructor, master), conversational analytics, and uses OpenAI's real-time API for natural dialogue interactions.

 ## System Architecture